Skip to content

 • The Compression gauge reads 0 dB during RX.
 This is intentional β€” it prevents stale TX chain readings from being displayed while receiving.

-• Because pitch and pan always follow the radio settings automatically, adjust CW pitch using the Pitch < / > spin box and pan using the L / R pan (CW) slider β€” both the radio monitor and the local sidetone update together.
+• Because pitch and pan always follow the radio settings automatically, adjust CW pitch using the Pitch < / > text field and pan using the L / R pan (CW) slider β€” both the radio monitor and the local sidetone update together.

 • The Sidetone toggle enables or disables the local sidetone at the same time as the radio monitor.
 You cannot enable one independently of the other.